PKUGoodSpeed/LeetCode/README.md

 # LeetCode
 Solutions and necessary explanations of LeetCode Questions.
-I will go through all the LC questions in a rate of 15Qs/day.
+I will go through all LC questions in a rate of 15Qs/day.